 - Avoiding activities or hobbies that are considered "feminine" or "gay"

-- Using derogatory language to describe LGBTQ+ individuals
+- Using derogatory language to describe LGBTQI+ individuals

 This behavior can be connected to the psychological concept of impression management.
-Impression management refers to the process by which individuals attempt to control how others perceive them, often by conforming to societal expectations or norms.
+Impression management refers to how individuals attempt to control others perceive them, often by conforming to societal expectations or norms.

 A guy may use stereotypical clichés as a way to create the impression of being heterosexual, both to himself and others.
-By adhering to these clichés, he may feel that he is less likely to be questioned or judged about his true feelings.
+Adhering to these clichés may make him less likely to be questioned or judged about his true feelings.

 Why A Guy Might Want To Hide His Sexuality

-Understanding these motivations can help us foster empathy and support for those who are navigating the complexities of self-discovery and acceptance, while also promoting a more inclusive and understanding environment for everyone.
+Understanding these motivations can help us foster empathy and support for those navigating the complexities of self-discovery and acceptance while promoting a more inclusive and understanding environment for everyone.

 Fear of Judgement

-One of the primary reasons a guy might want to hide his sexuality is the fear of judgement from others.
-Despite the growing acceptance of the LGBTQ+ community, many people still face prejudice, discrimination, and stigmatization for their sexual orientation.
-This fear of being judged or ostracized can make it difficult for individuals to openly express their true feelings.
+One of the primary reasons a guy might want to hide his sexuality is the fear of judgment from others.
+Despite the growing acceptance of the LGBTQI+ community, many people still face prejudice, discrimination, and stigmatization for their sexual orientation.
+This fear of being judged or ostracized can make it difficult for individuals to express their true feelings openly.

 Social or Family Pressure

-Internalized homophobia refers to the negative feelings, beliefs, or attitudes that some LGBTQ+ individuals may have towards their own sexuality.
-This can be a result of absorbing societal messages and prejudices against LGBTQ+ people, leading to feelings of shame, guilt, or self-hatred.
+Internalized homophobia refers to the negative feelings, beliefs, or attitudes that some LGBTQI+ individuals may have toward their sexuality.
+This can be a result of absorbing societal messages and prejudices against LGBTQI+ people, leading to feelings of shame, guilt, or self-hatred.